nhsconnect/FHIR-NRLS-API/index.md

 More detail about the NRL and how to interact with the service can be found on the [Architectural Overview](architectural_overview.html) page.

+## Supported Pointer types

+The list of pointer types currently supported by the NRL can be found on the [Pointer Types](supported_pointer_types.html) page.